dos-reis-francisco/LAGAI2/ReadMe.md

 * The 3D Matrix generated is disembedded employing the Matlab engine routines.
 * The generated lattice data are saved into an output directy, its content detailed below.

+The module is self-contained and does not consider the initial database for its execution.
+The initial database, the code for its development and for the training of the DCNN model can be found in https://data.mendeley.com/preview/vb25pch8mp?a=b9d827d5-f1ab-4ead-9edc-ee09eb9820d7.

 ### How to use
 The main Python script to be called is the following: